 - Are your car doors locked and the keys or key fob in your possession?

 - Are valuables in plain sight or easily accessible?

 - Do you have an alarm system, and if so, do you use it every time you leave?

-- If you are out of town, is a friend or neighbor picking up your mail and newspapers?
+- If you are out of town, is a friend or neighbor picking up your mail, newspapers and package deliveries?

 Although you cannot completely crime-proof your home, you can make it more uninviting for the would-be burglar, who may decide your home is not worth his time to break into.

 How to prevent car burglaries, click here.